-Lebanon Community Power intends to launch on an opt-out basis, providing an alternative default service to the utility provided default service rate.
-After approval of this Electric Aggregation Plan and before the launch of Lebanon Community Power, all customers in the City will be sent notifications regarding the program and offered the opportunity to participate:
+Rye Community Power intends to launch on an opt-out basis, providing an alternative default service to the utility provided default service rate.
+After approval of this Electric Aggregation Plan and before the launch of Rye Community Power, all customers in the Town will be sent notifications regarding the program and offered the opportunity to participate:

-- Customers currently on default service provided by Liberty Utilities will be sent "opt-out" notifications describing the program, its implications for the City, the rights and responsibilities of customers, and program rates and charges with instructions on how to decline participation, and thereafter be transferred to Lebanon Community Power if they do not opt-out of the program prior to launch. - Customers already served by Competitive Electric Power Suppliers will receive "opt-in" notifications describing the program and may request to opt-in to the program.
+- Customers currently on default service provided by Eversource will be sent "opt-out" notifications describing the program, its implications for the Town, the rights and responsibilities of customers, and program rates and charges with instructions on how to decline participation, and thereafter be transferred to Rye Community Power if they do not opt-out of the program prior to launch. - Customers already served by Competitive Electric Power Suppliers will receive "opt-in" notifications describing the program and may request to opt-in to the program.

 Customers will be notified through a mailing, which will be posted not less than 30 days prior to the enrollment of any customers.
-All information will be repeated and posted at the City's Community
+All information will be repeated and posted at the Town's Community Power website.

-Power website.
 A public information meeting will be held within 15 days of the notification to answer program questions or provide clarification.

-Optional products, such as increased renewable power content in excess of the Renewable Portfolio Standard (RPS) requirements and other energy services, including time varying rates, may be offered on an opt-in basis.
+Optional products, such as increased renewable power content in excess of the Renewable Portfolio Standard (RPS) content of the program's default product and other energy services, may be offered on an opt-in basis.

-After launch and in accordance with any applicable rules and procedures established by the Public Utilities Commission, new customers will be provided with the default service rates of Liberty Utilities and Lebanon Community Power and will be transferred onto Lebanon Community Power's default service unless they choose to be served by Liberty Utilities or a Competitive Electric Power Supplier.
+After launch and in accordance with any applicable rules and procedures established by the Public Utilities Commission, new customers will be initially enrolled in utility provided default service, subsequently provided with the default service rates of Eversource and Rye Community Power and will then be transferred onto Rye Community Power's default service unless they choose to be served by Eversource or a Competitive Electric Power Supplier.

-Customers that request to opt-in to the program may do so at the discretion and subject to the terms of Lebanon Community Power.
+Customers that request to "opt-in" to the program may do so subject to the terms of Rye Community Power.

-Residents, businesses, and other electricity customers may opt-out of participating in Lebanon Community Power default service at any time, by submitting adequate notice in advance of the next regular meter reading by Liberty Utilities (in the same manner as if they were on utility provided default service or as approved by the Public Utilities Commission).
+Residents, businesses, and other electricity customers may "opt-out" of participating in Rye Community Power default service at any time, by submitting adequate notice in advance of the next regular meter reading by Eversource (in the same manner as if they were on utility provided default service or as approved by the Public Utilities Commission).
+No such customer will be required to pay any exit fee or charge for such transfer, though customers requesting a transfer on a date other than their regular meter reading date may be charged an off-cycle meter reading and billing charge in accordance with RSA 53-E, VIII.

-Customers that have opted-in to an optional product offered by Lebanon Community Power may switch back to the Liberty Utilities or to take service from a Competitive Electric Power Supplier subject to any terms and conditions of the optional product.
+Customers that have "opted-in" to an optional product offered by Rye Community Power may switch back to the Eversource or to take service from a Competitive Electric Power Supplier subject to any terms and conditions of the optional product.